Deciduous fruit is comprised of pome fruit and stone fruit.

 - The political context (land reform policy, BBBEE)

-Source: adapted from the past three annual BFAP Baseline Agricultural Outlooks
+Source: adapted from past BFAP Baseline Agricultural Outlooks

-- The BFAP Baseline looks at the performance of apples, pears, peaches and nectarines, plums, and apricots.
+- The BFAP Baseline looks at the performance of deciduous fruit.
 Find the document at www.bfap.co.za.

-- Various deciduous fruits and their value chains are covered comprehensively in the Market Value Chain Profiles on the Marketing Directorates web pages of the Department of Agriculture, Land Reform and Rural Development (DALRRD) at www.dalrrd.gov.za (take the “Branches” option).
+- Various deciduous fruits and their value chains have been covered comprehensively in the Market Value Chain Profiles on the Marketing Directorates web pages of the Department of Agriculture, Land Reform and Rural Development (DALRRD) at www.dalrrd.gov.za (take the “Old website” option).
+See if the directorate has resumed these publications.

 Transformation